alinerivieri/alinerivieri/README.md

 area, being my last experience in purchasing, where I was able to develop interpersonal communication, empathy and conflict resolution.

+🎓 I am currently in the second year of the Systems Analysis and Development course.

 ❤ I've had a passion since childhood for everything related to technology and now as an adult, I rediscovered myself in this programming path.